scaleoutsean/eseries-santricity-collector/README.md

 2. Generate or provide own CA/TLS certificates and keys in `./certs`.
 You can use `./certs/_master/gen_ca_tls_certs.py` if you don't have your own.
 These are meant for in-Docker container-to-container use
 3. Edit `docker-compose.yml` entries, mostly to provide E-Series (controller) API endpoints and credentials (`API`, `USERNAME`, `PASSWORD`)
 4. Set ownership on directories as required by InfluxDB and Grafana (or run `./scripts/fix_directory_ownership.sh`)
-5. One important thing our `proxy` is still missing is "external" (LAN/public) certificate so that LAN clients don't deal with snake-oil certificates.
-Get these issued for your `PROXY_HOST` (such as `proxy.datafabric.lan`) and copy them to `./certs/proxy/external/` (by "them" I mean: your organization's `org_ca.crt` and Org CA-issued `server.crt`, `private.key` for your `proxy.datafabric.lan` (whatever you picked) - three files in total)
+5. One important thing our `proxy` service is still missing is "external" (LAN/public) certificate so that LAN clients don't deal with snake-oil certificates.
+Get these issued for your `PROXY_HOST` (such as `proxy.datafabric.lan`) and copy them to `./certs/proxy/external/` (by "them" I mean: your organization's `org_ca.crt` and Org CA-issued `server.crt`, `private.key` for your `proxy.datafabric.lan` (whatever FQDN you picked) - three files in total)
-6. We edited PROXY-related details in step 1 which is enough for Docker Compose, but our proxy configuration has no knowledge of that.
+6. We edited `PROXY_`-related details in step 1 which is enough for Docker Compose, but our proxy service configuration has no knowledge of that.
 So, we run `./scripts/proxy_configuration.py` or use manual steps to the same effect
 7. Now we can build containers we want to use with `docker-compose build <service>`

-Services don't have specific start-up order, but `influxdb` tokens won't exist until you run it at least once, which means no other services will be able to provide useful.
-So start `influxdb` to create API tokens, and then you can start other services like `collector`, `explorer`, `grafana` (doesn't use on-disk tokens, but can't add InfluxDB data source without a valid token), and `utils`.
+Services don't have specific start-up order, but `influxdb` tokens won't exist until you run it at least once, which means no other services will be able to provide useful output until InfluxDB has run and is running.
+So, start `influxdb` to have it auto-create API tokens, and then you can start other services like `collector`, `explorer`, `grafana` (doesn't use on-disk tokens, but can't add InfluxDB data source without a valid token and DB service available), and `utils`.
 Later on, you can start `grafana` or other services first (of course, they won't be able to access `influxdb` if it's down).
 The `proxy` container shuold generally be the last to be started, when all other services you plan to run are enabled.

 A more detailed workflow with step-by-step commands is in [GETTING_STARTED](./docs/GETTING_STARTED.md).